mattiemonster/mattiemonster.github.io/_posts/2018-09-29-vdftutorials.md

 This method loads a VDF from the file loaded in the provided FileStream.

+### ToString()

+There is a ToString override for VDF, this provides a string featuring all catagories and items with their values.

 [VDFLib Main Page]({% post_url 2018-09-29-vdflib %})

 {% include advertisements.html %}